igagankalra/cloud-native/arch.md

 # Architecture Consideration for Cloud Native

 ## Design Considerations for Cloud-Native Applications
-The first step in the context discovery process is to list the __functional requrements__, or what application capabilities should be delivered to the end-users.
+The first step in the context discovery process is to list the __functional requirements__, or what application capabilities should be delivered to the end-users.
 For example, a good starting point is to expand on the following:
 - Stakeholders
 - Fuctionalities
 - End users